visit/citybreak-online-doc/_includes/tracking.md

 * [purchase](#purchase)
 * [remove_from_cart](#remove_from_cart)

-A tracker property is implemented in Citybreak admin per online.
+A tracker property is implemented in Citybreak Admin per online.
-To add or remove your tracker propertys, contact our support with the [online id] or [url to the ecom] and the tracker property you want to add or remove.
+To add or remove your tracker properties, contact our support with the [online ID] or [URL to the ecom] and the tracker property you want to add or remove.

-_Example: "Please add this tracker property "G-[ID]" or GTM-[ID]" to onlineid: [add identifier] OR url to citybreak online booking_
+_Example: "Please add this tracker property 'G-[ID]' or 'GTM-[ID]' to online ID: [add identifier] OR URL to Citybreak online booking."_

 FYI:
-* Google tracking is only avaliable in our production environment.
+* Google tracking is only available in our production environment.
-* Avoid to add Google tracking scripts via your template page.
-(To avoid risk of double tracking)
+* Avoid adding Google tracking scripts via your template page.
+(To avoid the risk of double tracking.)
-* Questions or feature request related to the events we provide?
+* Questions or feature requests related to the events we provide?
 Please contact us.

-Do you need help with the google tools or your metric plan?
+Need help with Google tools or your metric plan?
 Don’t worry!
-Our trackerpartner, BBO is ready to assist you.
-Contact them through this email: kund-visit@bebetteronline.com
+Our tracker partner, BBO, is ready to assist you.
+Contact them at: kund-visit@bebetteronline.com

-### <a id="view_cart"></a> view_cart - This event signifies that a user viewed their cart.
-Fires on ``.../basket``

 ```
 Example output